leeaaron629/Blog/Article 2 - Lookup Maps & Polymorphic Functions/README.md

 let priusCarPrice = toyataCarModelPriceLookUpTable['Prius'];
 ```

-The car model's name is used as a key with no transformation needed.
+We used the car's model name as a key without any transformation.
 However, this is not always the case.
-Sometimes the key or index to use is not always easily determined.
+Sometimes the key or index to use is not easily determined.

-Here's an example with used cars:
+Here's a more complicated example with used cars:

 With a range of years, we need the following helper function to assign a key.